gbirke/factory-book/chapters/intro.rst

 shows how to separate "framework" from "core domain".
 In the first part, we will not use any external libraries.

+What is "high-quality code"?
+At the level of classes, this means adhering to the so-called SOLID-Principles.
+At the level of the application, this means using the so-called "Clean Architecture" (also known as "Hexagonal Architecture" or "Ports and Adapters").
+The book will explain those concepts briefly with examples.

 Who is this book for?
 =====================